mohdmohsin0403/mohdmohsin0403/README.md

 Here are some ideas to get you started:
 -->

-Heya, Myself Mohd Mohsin Khan persuing B.Tech in CSE specialization in Artificial Intelligence and Machine Learning.
-Solving problems creatively is what I do.
-I am an AI ML enthusiast, looking around for things.
+I'm Mohd Mohsin Khan, and I'm currently pursuing my Bachelor of Technology in Computer Science with a specialization in Artificial Intelligence and Machine Learning.
+I believe in applying classical strategies to modern-day projects, and I'm an intermediate-level programmer in Python, C++, and Java.
+Recently, I've been trying my hand at NodeJS and am excited to expand my knowledge in this area.

-I have learned the importance of applying classical strategies to modern-day projects.
-I am an intermediate coder in python, C++ and Java.
-Knows the basic of R language and currently trying my hands in NodeJS.
-I have done some basic python projects in my school life and I have tried my hands on Advanced python projects to in my college life using some of the most populous libraries used - Tkinter, pandas, NumPy, and many more.
+I've completed some basic and advanced Python projects using popular libraries like Tkinter, Pandas, and NumPy, and I'm always looking for new challenges to enhance my programming skills.
+Writing is another passion of mine that I discovered in high school, and I'm now a published author with my book "Who am I?" and have contributed to at least 20 anthologies.
+Currently, I'm working on compiling an anthology with almost 50-60 co-authors.

-Being an engineering student I like to write.
-I never knew that I could write, but I wasn’t even sure how to go about it.
-My first encounter with writing was when I was in class 11th and caught red-handed by my teacher and when I joined college, I started trying for content writing internships.
-Now, I am a published writer, with my book published "Who am I?" and I am a part of at least 20 anthologies.
-Currently, I am compiling an anthology too, with almost 50-60 co-authors.
+I'm thrilled to be on this journey of learning and self-discovery, and I believe that my passion for AI and ML, programming skills, and writing talent make for an excellent combination.
+I'm excited to see what the future holds for me and look forward to making a meaningful contribution to this world.

 - Coding Languages I am comfortable with-
    ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)  ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white) ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![R](https://img.shields.io/badge/r-%23276DC3.svg?style=for-the-badge&logo=r&logoColor=white)